redkite-labs/redkitecms-docs/book/blocks-management.rst

 .. image:: //bundles/alphalemonwebsite/media/manual/img-10.jpg

-You will be promped to confirm the operation.
+You will be prompted to confirm the operation.

 Edit a block
 ^^^^^^^^^^^^